 The proposed recommendations in this ATP are intended to improve active transportation options for community members.
-The list of projects includes both bicycling and pedestrian infrastructure that improve safety and comfort for those wishing to travel to destinations along the June Lake Loop and to neighboring areas.
+The list of conceptual improvement alternatives includes both bicycling and pedestrian infrastructure that improve safety and comfort for those wishing to travel to destinations along the June Lake Loop and to neighboring areas.
 The projects were developed with input from the community, the June Lake Citizens Advisory Committee, and field work verification.
 Infrastructure project recommendations are also supported by programmatic recommendations found at the end of this chapter.

-The Primary Project is depicted in "Figure 4-1: Primary Project: 10 Segments".
+The primary improvement concept is depicted in "Figure 4-1: Primae ry Project: 10 Segments".
 These 10 segments are explained in further detail in the cutsheets section of this chapter.
 The cutsheets include a project summary, "At-A-Glance" quick facts, and planning-level recommendations to help describe the overall design intent of each segment.
+Final design will take this plan into consideration.

 The remaining active transportation recommendations are depicted in "Figure 4-2: Northshore Drive Recommendations" and in "Figure 4-3: Village Area Recommendations".
-These projects help connect residents and visitors to SR 158 and the local destinations throughout the Village Area.
-Planning level cost estimates for all projects in this Chapter are included in Appendix C.
+These projects help connect residents and visitors to SR-158 and the local destinations throughout the Village Area.

 SEGMENT DESCRIPTION

-1 I-395 (June Lake Junction) to Northshore Drive
+1 US-395 (June Lake Junction) to Northshore Drive

 2 Northshore Drive (June Lake Overlook) to June Lake Campground

 3 June Lake Campground to Gull Lake Road

 4 Gull Lake Road to Northshore Drive

 5 Northshore Drive (South) to Edison Way

 6 Edison Way to Silver Lake Resort

 7 Silver Lake Resort to Rush Creek Trailhead Parking

 8 Rush Creek Trailhead to Aerie Crag Picnic Area

 9 Aerie Crag Picnic Area to Grant Lake Marina

-10 Grant Lake Marina to I-395 (North)
+10 Grant Lake Marina to US-395 (North)

-TABLE 4-1: Primary Project: 10 Segments
+TABLE 4-1: Primary Improvement Concepts: 10 Segments

-FIGURE 4-1: Primary Project: 10 Segments
+FIGURE 4-1: Primary Improvement Concepts: 10 Segments